yazeedMohi/course-docs/docs/marking-rubrics.md

 * Standard notation is used, numbering is consistent
 * Complexity of each user story is estimated using story points
 * The set of user stories is complete and relevant, it clearly demonstrates how exactly client requirements will be met
-* Each user story is accompanied by viaable acceptance tests
+* Each user story is accompanied by viable acceptance tests
 * User stories are prioritized using the MoSCoW method for the Minimum Viable Product (MVP) in a feasible way

 #### High-level software design